Albanian Declaration of Independence: Treaty of London and recognition of independence

-On December 1912 the Great Powers met in London to deal with territorial adjustments arising out of the conclusion of the First Balkan War.
+In December 1912 the Great Powers met in London to deal with territorial adjustments arising out of the conclusion of the First Balkan War.

 After months of wrangling and compromise under the constant threat of a general war, the conference announced its formal decisions on 17 May 1913.
 The question of Albanian independence that had prompted the Conference of Ambassadors at London came up for discussion at their first session.
 According to article II of the treaty, the six ambassadors decided that Albania would be recognized as an autonomous state under the sovereignty of the Ottoman sultan.

 After the breakout of the Balkan Wars, on 29 July, the ambassadors decided to recognize the total independence and sovereignty of Albania.
 They provided that it be governed by a European prince to be elected by the powers.
 Albanian neutrality would be jointly guaranteed by the six great powers.
 They also appointed an International Commission of Control for Albania, to be composed of one representative from each of the six powers and one Albanian.
 This commission would supervise the Albanian government's organization, finances and administration for a 10-year period.
 Dutch officers would organize the gendarmerie.

 Austria-Hungary was a major supporter of Albanian independence and saw it as a way to cut off the interests of Kingdom of Serbia.

-Soon after the Declaration of Independence Albania was occupied by the Balkan League member states (Serbia, Montenegro, and Greece).
+Soon after the Declaration of Independence, Albania was occupied by the Balkan League member states (Serbia, Montenegro, and Greece).
 The Occupation of Albania (1912–1913) took place during the Balkan Wars.

 Commemoration in Albanian banknotes

-The façade of the building where the independence was proclaimed is depicted on the reverses of the Albanian 200 lekë banknote of 1992–1996, and of the 500 lekë banknote issued since 1996.
+The facade of the building where the independence was proclaimed is depicted on the reverses of the Albanian 200 lekë banknote of 1992–1996, and of the 500 lekë banknote issued since 1996.